swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 #### "Word" characters

 The **word** character class is matched by `\w` or `CharacterClass.word`.
-This character class and its name are essentially terms of art within regular expressions, and represents part of a notional "word".
+This character class and its name are essentially terms of art within regexes, and represents part of a notional "word".
 Note that, by default, this is distinct from the algorithm for identifying word boundaries.

 _Unicode scalar semantics:_ Matches a Unicode scalar that has one of the Unicode properties `Alphabetic`, `Digit`, or `Join_Control`, or is in the general category `Mark` or `Connector_Punctuation`.